BeeGroup-cimne/biggontology/README.md

 Ontology.

 ### bigg4kpi.ttl
-Contains the KPIs extension.
+Contains the ontology KPIs extension.

 ### BeeOntology.drawio
-In this file you will find the UML schema of the ontology.
+In this file you find the UML schema of the ontology.